 including many B vitamins, K and various amino acids.

 Without beneficial flora, we would be unable to digest carbohydrates.
 Microbes help us to digest certain proteins - ie. casomorphines (from milk) and glutomorphines (from gluten).
-If these proteins remain undigested and make it through a "leaky gut" they can interfere with brain and immune function.
+If these proteins remain undigested and make it through a "leaky gut" they can interfere with brain and immune function and contribute to autoimmunity.
 In psychiatry, this has been studied in autism, depression, schizophrenia and explains why many with these conditions benefit from a gluten free and casein free diet.